multimind-dev/multimind-sdk/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
 name: General Issue
 about: Use this template for questions, documentation, or other issues not covered by bug/feature templates.
-title: '[ISSUE] '
+title: "[ISSUE] "
 labels: question
 assignees: ''

 ---

 ## Issue Type